JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 1. 3d models can either be:
 	* Exact models found on the internet (watch licensing rules) or,
 	* Squared boxes equivalating the mechanical constraints of the component
-2. The 3d model must be placed on the 3d component layer
+2. The 3d model must be placed on the 3d (M6/M7) layer
 3. The 3d model must be oriented as per the footprint's dictation
+	* Pay attention to pin 1 marker on 3d model vs. silkscreen/assembly layer
 4. Around the component body an outline must be drawn in the same layer
 	* Line width = 0.1 mm